grafana/tempo/docs/tempo/website/operations/backend_search.md

     # At larger scales, increase the number of jobs attempted simultaneously,
     # per search query.
     concurrent_jobs: 2000

-    # If set to a non-zero value a second request will be issued at the provided duration.
-Recommended to
-    # be set to p99 of search requests to reduce long tail latency.
-    hedge_requests_at: 5s

-    # The maximum number of requests to execute when hedging.
-Requires hedge_requests_at to be set.
-    hedge_requests_up_to: 3
 ```

 ## Serverless environment

 Serverless is not required, but with larger loads, serverless is recommended to reduce costs and
 improve performance.
 If you find that you are scaling up your quantity of queriers, yet are not
 achieving the latencies you would like, switch to serverless.

 Tempo has support for Google Cloud Run and AWS Lambda.
 In both cases, you will use the following